 Tests to find which germ (bacterium) is causing the infection

 The blood often contains some bacteria from the infected joint.
 Samples of blood are sent to the laboratory to identify which type of bacterium is causing the infection.
 This is important, as it will help to decide which is the best treatment.
 (Some bacteria are resistant to some antibiotic medicines.)
 Also, if septic arthritis is suspected, a sample of fluid from the joint is taken by a fine needle.
 Tests on the fluid can usually confirm the diagnosis and identify the bacterium which is causing the infection.

-Septic arthritis treatment
+Septic arthritis treatment and management